drush211/datadog-json-to-terraform/README.md

-# datadog-json-to-terraform
+# Datadog Json to Terraform

 Repository used to create a docker image that can translate json output from datadog into a .tf file for use in terraform.